CodiePP/elykseer-base/posts/2017-07-19-encryption-strategy.markdown

 # Standard AES 256 bit encryption

-Once the buffer's capacity is full it is encrypted using a random key (one-time pad).
+Once the buffer's capacity is full it is encrypted using a random key (used only once).
 Industry standard high-grade encryption using the algorithm AES 256 bit in CBC mode is employed.
 Today, a very safe algorithm.